Dutch intervention in Lombok and Karangasem

 The Dutch intervention in Lombok and Karangasem took place in 1894, and is part of the string of Dutch interventions in and around Bali that led to complete colonization of both Bali and Lombok by the early 20th century.

 Initial alliance

 The island of Lombok inhabited by the Sasak who adopted Islam in the 16th century.
-Some Balinese groups from the Kingdom Karangasem had ruled in the western part of Lombok island, and one of them, the Mataram group, succeeded in gaining over the rest of the Balinese groups, especially the Singhasari, as well as the totality of the island in 1839.
-From that a rich Balinese Court culture developed in Lombok.
+Some Balinese groups from the Kingdom of Karangasem had ruled in the western part of Lombok island, and one of them, the Mataram group, succeeded in gaining over the rest of the Balinese groups, as well as the totality of the island in 1839.
+From that a rich Balinese Court culture developed in Lombok and Balinese culture soon adopted by the Sasak people.

 Contacts with the English, through G.P.
 King developed, foreign trade interests developed as the Dutch managed to stop English influence by signing a treaty with Mataram in 1843.
 Mataram was an ally of the Dutch during the Dutch intervention in Bali (1849), and was rewarded with the overlordship over Karangasem.